DirectOutput/DirectOutput/Documentation/16_Pinballx.md

 Prerequisites:
 * The DirectOutput framework must be installed, configured and working.
-* PinballX must be installed, confiured and working.
+* PinballX must be installed, configured and working.

 Installing step by step:
 * Open the directory where the DirectOutput framework is installed.